-- 1 Turn on the Wireless switch on the front side of the computer. - 2 Right-click the network icon 🗾 in the taskbar displaying the Wireless Network Connection message. - 3 Click View Available Wireless Networks.
-The Connect to Wireless Network dialog box appears. - 4 Select the network you want to use. - Type the Network Key.
+- 1 Turn on the Wireless switch of the computer. - 2 Right-click the network icon 🗾 in the taskbar displaying the Wireless Network Connection message. - 3 Click View Available Wireless Networks.
+The Wireless Network Connection dialog box appears. - 4 Select the network you want to use. - 5 Type the Network Key.